30.11.2024. - 16.03.2025.

 Ludolfs Liberts (1895-1959).
 The Hypnotic Brilliance of Art Deco

-Liberts' biography is similar to that of other Latvian artists of his generation – he was born in the province, began his art studies in Riga and continued them in Russia (Moscow and Kazan), during World War I found himself at the front.
-In the 1920s-30s he worked actively in his native land and regularly participated in exhibitions abroad, while towards the end of World War II he was forced to emigrate and spent the rest of his life in the USA.
-He is among the few Latvian artists to have managed to hold personal exhibitions in Paris (1927), Brussels (1929), Berlin (1930, 1938), Stockholm (1938) and Copenhagen (1938).
-Liberts also participated in international stage design exhibitions, where his works often received awards.
-The artist's sketches for theatre, opera and ballet productions are held not only in the depositories of memory institutions in Latvia but also several museums and collections abroad.
+Ludolfs Liberts’ biography is similar to that of other Latvian artists of his generation: he was born in the province, began his art studies in Riga and continued them in Russia (Moscow and Kazan), during World War I found himself at the front.
+In the 1920s–30s Liberts worked actively in his native land and regularly participated in exhibitions abroad, while towards the end of World War II master was forced to emigrate and spent the rest of his life in the USA.
+Ludolfs Liberts is among the few Latvian artists to have managed to hold solo exhibitions in Paris (1927), Brussels (1929), Berlin (1930, 1938), Stockholm (1938), and Copenhagen (1938).
+Liberts participated in international stage design exhibitions, where his works often received awards.
+The artist’s sketches for theatre, opera and ballet productions are held not only in the depositories of memory institutions in Latvia but also several museums and collections abroad.

-This exhibition is the artist's first retrospective of such magnitude.
+This exhibition is Ludolfs Liberts’ first retrospective of such magnitude.
 Most of the works go on public display for the first time.
-The exhibition presents works from the Latvian National Museum of Art, Lithuanian Theatre, Music and Cinema Museum, Latvian National Museum of Literature and Music, Museum of the History of Riga and Navigation, Gulbene Municipality History and Art Museum, Latvian National Opera, Rietumu Bank, Zuzāns Collection and other private collections.
+The exhibition presents works from the Latvian National Museum of Art, Lithuanian Theatre, Music and Cinema Museum, Latvian National Museum of Literature and Music, Museum of the History of Riga and Navigation, Gulbene Municipality History and Art Museum, Latvian National Opera, Lithuanian Archives of Literature and Art, Rietumu Bank, Zuzāns Collection, and other private collections.

 Museum opening hours